This blog may contain affiliate links. Read our disclosure policy for more info.

 - Select accommodation available

-The Coral Coast is more expensive than the cities or even the Coral Coast, but the beaches are incredible and there are lots of different things to do in the area making it well worth it!
+The Pacific Coast is a bit more expensive than the cities or even the Coral Coast, but the beaches are incredible and there are lots of different things to do in the area, making it well worth it!

 Budget and Mid-range Price: Uprising Beach Resort

 The dorm beds are good budget-friendly options in the area, a dorm goes for $50 FJD a night.
 If you want your own room, a bure with a fan and garden view costs $170 FJD per night for two people.
 The resort is located on the beach and there is a pool.
-Uprising has a restaurant on site and is only a 15-minute walk from the town centre (or $3 FJD taxi ride) where there is a grocery store and reasonably priced restaurants.
+Uprising has a restaurant on-site and is only a 15-minute walk from the town center (or $3 FJD taxi ride) where there is a grocery store and reasonably priced restaurants.

-Suva is the capital city of Fiji.
-It often gets a bad reputation with tourists as it is big, a bit dirty, and has limited things to do.
-While I wouldn’t recommend spending your entire time in Suva, it is worth a night or two in order to experience a big city in Fiji!
-There is an airport in Suva or you can drive from Nadi which takes about 3.5 hours by taxi.
+Suva is the capital city of Fiji, and often gets a bit of a bad reputation with tourists as it is big and a little bit on the dirty side.
+While I wouldn’t recommend spending your entire time in Suva, I think it’s definitely worth spending a night or two here to experience a big city in Fiji!
+There is an airport in Suva or you can drive from Nadi which takes about 3.5-4 hours.

 - Cheap shopping and markets

-- Can visit the museum, president’s house, and the Grand Pacific Hotel (there are actually lots of interesting things to do in Suva!)
+- Can visit the museum, the president’s house, and the Grand Pacific Hotel (there are actually lots of interesting things to do in Suva!)

 - Less safe than other areas of Fiji